lkrms/Dice/README.md

 $httpRequest = $httpRequest->url('http://example.org')->method('POST')->postdata('foo=bar');
 ```

-It was not possible for Dice to consturuct the configured object in previous versions.
+It was not possible for Dice to construct the configured object in previous versions.
 As of 4.0 Dice supports chaining method call using the `call` rule and the `Dice::CHAIN_CALL` constant:

 ```php
 $dice = $dice->addRule('HTTPRequest',